ddmf/DirtyMotionCapture/README.md

-# DirtyMotionCapture
+# DirtyMotionDetection
-Quick and dirty motion detection (not capture, doh) in python from existing video files
+Quick and dirty motion detection in python from existing video files